 Understanding your company’s sales cycle is crucial for building your financial forecast.
 It includes the following elements:

-You can refer to the above example to see what a sales cycle can look like in a forecast.
+You can refer to the above customer acquisition example to see what a sales cycle can look like in a forecast.

 Another factor to consider here is the length of the sales cycle.
 How long will it take to convert a visitor into a customer?
 One, two, five months?
 The answer will depend on the complexity and price of your product.

-How to level up your customer acquisition forecast in the eyes of investors
+How to level up your customer acquisition model in the eyes of investors

 For those of you crafting a financial model for your fundraiser, we’ve stored some tips & tricks to make it more appealing to investors:

-- Back up your assumptions.
-Investors will question the origins of your model’s numbers: why you chose a particular conversion rate, click-through rate, or the number of Marketing Qualified Leads.
-Without data to support them, your numbers are nothing more than empty claims.
-To maintain credibility, use industry benchmarks, competitor data, and historical information (if available) to demonstrate your understanding.
+Back up your assumptions.
+Investors will question the origins of the numbers in your customer acquisition model.
+They will surely want to know why you chose a particular conversion rate, click-through rate, or the number of Marketing Qualified Leads.
+Give investors the proof.
+Otherwise, your numbers are nothing more than empty claims.
+To maintain credibility, use industry benchmarks, competitor data, and historical information (if available) to show investors that you really know what you’re saying.

-- Explain the logic, but keep it simple.
-Your financial model should illustrate your customer acquisition strategy in action, proving its effectiveness.
+Explain the logic, but try to keep it simple.
+Your financial model should illustrate your client acquisition strategy in action, proving its effectiveness.
 For instance, if you target multiple countries and offer several products, include them all.
-But avoid overcomplicating things with numerous variables and complex formulas.
-Overly intricate forecasts can confuse investors and are prone to errors.
+But avoid making things too complicated—get rid of complex formulas with numerous variables.
+In such a way, you’ll save yourself from errors and save investors time as they won’t have to decipher your forecast.

-- Be consistent and comprehensive.
-Present a complete customer acquisition journey to investors, from views and impressions to traffic, leads, and, ultimately, clients.
-Ensure your data is clearly and compellingly visualized.
+Be consistent and comprehensive.
+Present a complete customer acquisition journey to investors, from views and impressions to traffic, leads, and ultimately, clients.
+Also, don’t forget to visualize your data in a clear yet compelling manner.
+Make sure the most important numbers pop up to investors.